OpenCollarTeam/opencollarteam.github.io/docs/Prefixes,-Chat-Commands-and-Other-Non-Menu-Functions.md

 [prefix] name [newname] : changes the name of the wearer in collar chat messages such as couples animations.

 [prefix] device name [newname] changes the name of the collar in menus and chat messages.

+[prefix] safeword off/on : disables or re-enables the collar safeword.